internetarchive/dweb-mirror/INSTALLATION-work.md

 ### 1F: Armbian e.g. on OrangePi
 I found https://lucsmall.com/2017/01/19/beginners-guide-to-the-orange-pi-zero/ to be a useful guide if you have problems.

-First download the OS from https://www.armbian.com/download/ , Pick the exact model and choose the Debian (Buster) over the Ubuntu Blow this onto a SD card, e.g. on a Mac use [Etcher](https://www.balena.io/etcher/).

 Booting an Orange Pi Zero or similar is tricky as there is no display/keyboard and you need the IP address to connect.
 Insert the SD card then Ethernet and power.